scaleway/scaleway-cloud-controller-manager/docs/loadbalancer-annotations.md

 ### `service.beta.kubernetes.io/scw-loadbalancer-health-check-delay`
 This is the annotation to set the time between two consecutive health checks.
 The default value is `5s`.
 The duration are go's time.Duration (ex: `1s`, `2m`, `4h`, ...).

+### `service.beta.kubernetes.io/scw-loadbalancer-health-transient-check-delay`
+This is the annotation to set the time between two consecutive health checks in a transient state (going UP or DOWN).
+The default value is `0.5s`.
+The duration are go's time.Duration (ex: `1s`, `2m`, `4h`, ...).

 ### `service.beta.kubernetes.io/scw-loadbalancer-health-check-timeout`
 This is the annotaton to set the additional check timeout, after the connection has been already established.